Formaldehyde: Occurrence

-Processes in the upper atmosphere contribute up to 90% of the total formaldehyde in the environment.
+Processes in the upper atmosphere contribute more than 80% of the total formaldehyde in the environment.
 Formaldehyde is an intermediate in the oxidation (or combustion) of methane, as well as of other carbon compounds, e.g. in forest fires, automobile exhaust, and tobacco smoke.
 When produced in the atmosphere by the action of sunlight and oxygen on atmospheric methane and other hydrocarbons, it becomes part of smog.
 Formaldehyde has also been detected in outer space.

-Formaldehyde and its adducts are ubiquitous in living organisms.
-Thus food may naturally contain formaldehyde at level 1-100 mg/kg.
-Formaldehyde is formed in the metabolism of the amino acids serine and threonine and is found in the bloodstream of humans and other primates at concentrations of approximately 0.1 millimolar.
+Formaldehyde and its adducts are ubiquitous in nature.
+Food may contain formaldehyde at levels 1–100 mg/kg.
+Formaldehyde, formed in the metabolism of the amino acids serine and threonine, is found in the bloodstream of humans and other primates at concentrations of approximately 50 micromolar.
 Experiments in which animals are exposed to an atmosphere containing isotopically labeled formaldehyde have demonstrated that even in deliberately exposed animals, the majority of formaldehyde-DNA adducts found in non-respiratory tissues are derived from endogenously produced formaldehyde.

 Formaldehyde does not accumulate in the environment, because it is broken down within a few hours by sunlight or by bacteria present in soil or water.
-Humans can metabolize adequate amounts of formaldehyde quickly, converting it to formic acid, so it does not accumulate in the body.
+Humans metabolize formaldehyde quickly, converting it to formic acid.
 It nonetheless presents significant health concerns, as a contaminant.